-The Reactive Synthesis Competition (SYNTCOMP) is a competition for reactive synthesis tools and is inspired by the tradition of competitions in related fields, like the SAT Competition or the Hardware Model Checking Competition.
+The Reactive Synthesis Competition (SYNTCOMP) is a competition for reactive synthesis tools.
 The competition’s goal is to collect benchmarks in a publicly available library and foster research in new tools for automatic synthesis of systems.
-SYNTCOMP was organized as a satellite event of CAV in 2014, 2015, and 2016.
+SYNTCOMP is organized annually (since 2014) as a satellite event of CAV.

 SYNTCOMP 2016 extended the competition to specifications in full LTL.
 6 synthesis tools competed in the existing track based on AIGER/safety specifications, and 3 tools competed in the new track based on specifications in TLSF/LTL.
 Results and further information can be found here.